 Immerse yourself in Toronto's many sights on a private tour today.
 Explore the contemporary art spaces and hip bars on the waterfront, or catch a ferry over to the tranquil Toronto Islands.
 The world-class Royal Ontario Museum and a ride to the top of the CN Tower are not to be missed.
 You'll also eat like a king (or queen) in Toronto, which is renowned for its ethnically diverse restaurants.

 Collect your hire car and strike out past vineyards and orchards along the shores of Lake Ontario.
 Visit Niagara-on-the-Lake, one of the best preserved 19th-century towns in North America.
 Armed with an Adventure Pass, you can witness mighty Niagara falls from multiple angles.
 Trek the White Water Walk along Niagara Gorge, or get soaked in the cascade's spray on a cruise.
 Return to Toronto in the evening.

-It’s time to say farewell to Algonquin Park and head to Canada’s capital.
+It’s time to say farewell to Toronto and head to Canada’s capital.
 Famous for its Gothic architecture, world-class museums and European-style cafe culture, Ottawa has a unique charm of its own.
 Your home for the next two nights is the landmark Fairmont Chateau Laurier.
 Also known as Ottawa’s Castle, this historic downtown hotel is steps away from the Parliament Buildings, the National Arts Centre and Sparks Street Mall.